A Practical Guide to the Book of Mormon’s Most Neglected Theme, Secret Combinations: A Source of Surprising Evidence and Urgent Modern Value

 This was settled by taking the issue to the “voice of the people,” who decided “in favor of the freemen” (those in favor or liberty rather than having a king), which “put the king-men to silence” and left them “obliged to maintain the cause of freedom” (v.
 7).
 However, when news came of an imminent Lamanite attack, “they were glad in their hearts; and they refused to take up arms, for they were so wroth with the chief judge, and also with the people of liberty, that they would not take up arms to defend their country” (v.
 13).

-We are not told of any oaths or covenants they made in their common effort to seek power, but like others who sought to overthrow the liberty of the Nephites, including the Amlicites, Amalickiah, and the Order of Nehor group at Ammonihah, their surely were secret plans among them for how that power would be used and perhaps in their own steps to obtain it, including the group decision to aid an attacking enemy.
+We are not told of any oaths or covenants they made in their common effort to seek power, but like others who sought to overthrow the liberty of the Nephites, including the Amlicites, Amalickiah, and the Order of Nehor group at Ammonihah, there surely were secret plans among them for how that power would be used and perhaps in their own steps to obtain it, including the group decision to aid an attacking enemy.
 This united movement involved collusion and ultimately treason, making it an implicit example of a secret combination.

 Amalickiah